jrera1796/Think-Social/README.md

 # Think-Social

 ## Description
-Think Social utilizes MongoDB to creates a database that's dynamic and flexible to meet the needs of an ever expanding social networking site.
+Think Social utilizes MongoDB to create a database that's dynamic and flexible to meet the needs of an ever expanding social networking site.

 ## Usage
 This repository demonstrates the back-end functions for creating, reading, updating, and deleting;